The importance of technical writing in software development

 What roles do software documentation writers assume?

-They analyze specification of a software product.
+They analyze the specifications of a software product.

 Software technical writers must also be knowledgeable.

-They have to be as knowledgeable as the people that make the software products at times.
+They have to be as knowledgeable as the people who make the software products at times.
 Software technical writers need to map out the different features necessary and related to the purpose of the document.
 They figure out the importance of certain chain features and list them in sequential order.
 For example, state the priority and relationship if there is one, maybe one is independent and the other is dependent.
-Lastly, software technical writers curate, plan and figure out an outline for the technical document.
-They spend around 80% of their time researching, the other 20% writing.
-If the information is wrong then the writing will obviously be wrong.
+Lastly, software technical writers curate, plan, and figure out an outline for the technical document.
+They spend around 80% of their time researching, and the other 20% writing.
+If the information is wrong then the writing will be wrong.

 Create interactive manuals for internal/external users of the product.

-With technical writing in software development, content needs to be easy and digestible to grasp by the target audience.
-Documentation writers have to present content in an engaging way.
-This can vary in the way you structure and present information, provide data, infographics, and etc. You should also maintain content and information up to date; this can be done by updating content based on user feedback, and updated versions of the software product information.
+With technical writing in software development, content needs to be easy and digestible to grasp by the target audience.Two Software Technical Writers working on Software Documentation.
+Documentation writers have to present content engagingly.
+This can vary in the way you structure and present information, provide data, infographics, etc. You should also maintain content and information up to date; this can be done by updating content based on user feedback, and updated versions of the software product information.

 Easy to go through, technical communication that translates complexities